YosysHQ/yosys/docs/source/CHAPTER_Memorymap.rst

 Synchronous read port with asynchronous reset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Asynchronous resets can be combined with any other supported pattern (except that synchronous
-  reset and asynchronous reset cannot be used on a single read port)
-- If block RAM is used and asynchronous resets are not natively supported by the target, small
-  emulation circuit will be inserted

 .. code:: verilog

 	reg [DATA_WIDTH - 1 : 0] mem [2**ADDR_WIDTH - 1 : 0];